-The Services Manager will rebate to the Fund the amount of the services management fees paid by AHL Institutional Series 3 Ltd and AHL Evolution Ltd that is attributable to the Fund's holding in AHL Institutional Series 3 Ltd and AHL Evolution Ltd. The rebated amount shall be payable monthly in US\$ by the Services Manager to the Fund.
+The Services Manager will rebate to the Fund the amount of the services management fees paid by AHL Institutional Series 3 Ltd and AHL Evolution Ltd. The rebated amount shall be payable monthly in US\$ by the Services Manager to the Fund.